How can I help you?

 pdfviewer.resourceUrl = "https://cdn.syncfusion.com/ej2/31.1.23/dist/ej2-pdfviewer-lib";

-To configure the PDF Viewer to use local files for documentPath and resourceUrl instead of CDN-hosted files, follow these steps:
+To use local resources instead of CDN, follow these steps:

 pdfviewer.documentPath = window.location.origin + "/pdfsuccinctly.pdf";

-pdfviewer.resourceUrl = window.location.origin + "/ej2-pdfviewer-lib";View the sample in GitHub to load PDF Viewer with local resources
+pdfviewer.resourceUrl = window.location.origin + "/ej2-pdfviewer-lib";For a complete example, see load PDF Viewer with local resources.

-- Add an HTML div element to act as the PDF Viewer element in
+- Add a container element for the PDF Viewer in

 index.html: